RobotGeissler/rl_locomotion_go1/README.md

-# Cross-Modal Supervision (Policy Training Code using RMA)
+# Copy of Cross-Modal Supervision (Policy Training Code using RMA) for Go1

 This repo builds on the code from ```RMA: Rapid Motor Adaptation for Legged Robots``` to train the locomotion policy associated with the paper ```Learning Visual Locomotion with Cross-Modal Supervision```.
 For more information, please check the [RMA project page](https://ashish-kmr.github.io/rma-legged-robots/) and [CMS project webpage](https://antonilo.github.io/vision_locomotion/).
 For using the policy on a real robot, please refer to [this repository](https://github.com/antonilo/vision_locomotion).